I’ve written three novels so far, with a fourth due in 2024.

-When his popular, irritatingly confident teenage brother Trick comes out as gay to a rapturous response, Jake realises he has questions about his own repressed bisexuality, and that he can’t wait any longer to find his answers.
+When his confident, much-adored younger brother Trick comes out as gay to a rapturous response, Jake realises he has questions about his own repressed bisexuality, and that he can’t wait any longer to find his answers.

 Lovely.
 It’s very good, I promise.
-I’ll be revealing the cover soon.
+And here is the cover:

-My first novel, THE LAST ROMEO came out in 2018.
 You can find the UK editions on Amazon at bit.ly/lastromeouk or WHSmith, Waterstones, Foyles, Hive, or Book Depository and all that kind of thing.
-It will also be available in independent bookshops, I hope, so do seek it out.
+It is also available in independent bookshops, so do seek it out.